 Matthew Drake is an associate professor of supply chain management at Duquesne University A.J.
 Palumbo School of Business Administration and John f.
 Donohue Graduate School of Business.
 In addition, he is a certification course instructor for the APICS Pittsburgh Chapter and editor-in-chief of Decision Sciences Journal of Innovative Education.
 Drake has authored three supply chain management books, authored parts of 8 other supply chain management books and has been referenced in 15 journal publications.
 He has served on several APICS committees.
 Drake holds a PhD and master’s in industrial engineering from Georgia Institute of Technology and a bachelor’s degree in business administration from Duquesne University.

-Lars is an enterprise architect for Ericsson Sweden where he has served in progressively responsible roles for over 30 years.
-Currently, he is supporting the corporate digital transformation program at Ericsson with process, IT and information architecture and Is involved in the deployment of Connected Logistics in Ericsson’s supply chain.
-In addition, Magnusson is an associate professor at St. Petersburg Polytechnic College in Russia.
-He conducts annual lectures and workshop with SCOR focus at universities in the Baltic region.
-Magnusson has a SCOR-P endorsement and is a SCOR instructor.
-He holds a master of science from Lund University in Sweden with a major in industrial engineering and a minor in logistics.
+Lars is a digital transformation enterprise architect for Ericsson Sweden where he has served in progressively responsible roles for over 25 years.
+Currently, he is responsible for the deployment of IT and information architecture processes and is also the program lead for the deployment of connected logistics in Ericsson’s supply chain.
+In addition, Magnusson is an associate professor at St. Petersburg Polytechnic College in Russia and conducts annual lectures and workshops at universities in Sweden with focus on SCM and SCOR.
+Magnusson has a SCOR-P endorsement.
+He holds a Master of Science from Lund University in Sweden with a major in industrial engineering and a minor in logistics.

 Yiyu Kwai is a consultant with Deloitte's Supply Chain Network Operations practice where she works on product strategy and development, innovation management, organization change management, strategic sourcing, contract negotiation and transformation project management.
 She is engaged in Deloitte's pro bono project with ASCM to redefine the SCOR paradigm and to redesign the association's student case competition.
 Prior to joining Deloitte, she interned with a global manufacturing company with roles rotating across global procurement, manufacturing scheduling, database establishment, and system implementation.
 Yiyu graduated from Penn State with distinction and received bachelor’s degrees in supply chain and Information Systems (BS), Economics (BS), and Japanese (BA).
 She is passionate about pro bono opportunities and has so far volunteered 1000+ hours across 4 countries.